DataWorkz-NL/bikeworkz/README.md

 contain a simple `0` or a `1`.
 The script `src/joep.py` will continually read the output file from `src/pears.py` and based on the number turn on an orange or a red LED.

+## 2021-10-16, 21:32 - Nothing is actually working

+We decided to take the next few steps: premature optimization and feature bloat.
+As was
+expected: this did not lead to a better product.
+In hindsight we should have simply milked the working prototype and left it there.
+But no, beer, bacardi cola made us over confident.
+We wanted exotic LED blinking patterns, depth and speed detection of our objects... on a Raspberry Pi.
+Does this sound like a project suited for 3 increasingly intoxicated programmers?
+No. Like Icarus we flew too close to the sun, we were too ambitious, we've failed....

 ## Communication

 Communication between camera (script) and arduino is done by writing to a file.
 This